-The District had invested \$174,175 in the Colorado Local Governmental Liquid Asset Trust, (Colotrust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
-Colotrust operates similarly to a money market fund and each share is equal in value to \$1.00.
+The District had invested \$421,735 in the Colorado Local Governmental Liquid Asset Trust, (Colotrust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 A designated custodial bank provides safekeeping and depository services to Colotrust in connection with the direct investment and withdrawal functions of Colotrust.
 Substantially all securities owned by Colotrust are held by the Federal Reserve Bank in the account maintained for the custodial bank.
 The custodian's internal records identify the investments owned by Colotrust.
 Colotrust funds carry a Standard & Poor's AAAm rating.
 There is no custodial, interest rate or foreign currency risk exposure.
-Colotrust is a Level 2 investment in the fair value hierarchy established by GASB 72 and is valued using significant observable inputs other than quoted market prices in active markets for identical securities.
+Colotrust operates like a 2a-7 external investment pool and investments in the pool are valued at \$1 net asset value (NAV) per share.
+The underlying investments held by Colotrust are valued at fair value.

-A reconciliation of the carrying value of deposits and investments reported above to the Statement of Net Position as of December 31, 2016 is as follows:
+A reconciliation of the carrying value of deposits and investments reported above to the Statement of Net Position as of December 31, 2017 is as follows:

-Deposits \$ 67,356
+Deposits \$ 85,343

-Investments 400,250
+Investments 421,735

-Total equity in pooled cash and investments \$ 467,606
+Total equity in pooled cash and investments \$ 507,078